-At GoCo we have a well-stocked snack kitchen, and lunch is a time when people put away their work and interact with their co-workers.
+At GoCo we are always looking for ways to take care of our employees.
+We have a well-stocked snack kitchen, and lunch is a time when people put away their work and interact with their co-workers.

 When I first started working here, there were two company-wide events added to my calendar right away.
 On Wednesdays “GoComradery – Lunch & Games” and on Fridays, “Show Me What You Got” which is a catered lunch and company-wide meeting to update everyone on different projects all departments are working on.

-Now, don’t get me wrong; a 30-person startup is very different than 800+ person law firm, but it is the little programs that start to chip away and make a bit of difference.
+Now, don’t get me wrong; a 30-person startup is very different than 800+ person law firm, but it’s the little programs that start to chip away and make a bit of difference.

 In my calculation, it would have taken less than $30,000 a year to put fresh fruit in the newly remodeled coffee bars.